Lighting the Home: The Kitchen 1

 SO KEEP IT SIMPLE: the light should be between you and the things that you're cutting-up with that very sharp knife.
 Light travels in a straight line and can't find it's way round you - that's why we have shadows.

-Everything else is dressing, so if you've spent loads of money on that fantastic new layout, be happy to dress the space with anything else that takes your fancy - but when all's said and done IT'S A WORKSHOP!
+Everything else is dressing, so if you've spent loads of money on that fantastic new kitchen system, be happy to dress the space with anything else that takes your fancy, but remember - when all's said and done IT'S A WORKSHOP!